fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 There are two pockets of Darkness on this floor, both of which you should simply avoid.
 The section in the NW corner of the map (entrance at 01,11) has a small room along the N wall with a hole in the floor that will take you down to Level Three.
-In the S-central part of the map there's another Dark section (entrance at 08,01) with nothing to speak for it.
+In the S-central part of the map there's another Dark section (entrance at 11,09) with nothing to speak for it.
 Both sections have traps in them, but you won't be able to find traps without *S1:LOTR*.
 You have a chance to avoid travel traps if *C3:LEVI* is active.
 (Oddly, if you fail that check, it's possible to "fall into a spiked pit" while levitating.)
 You can also use *C1:TRZP* to disarm traps during travel, if you know where they are and you're facing the right direction.

 Level Three of the Sewers is the same as Level One of the [Catacombs](#temple-of-the-mad-god) in terms of difficulty, so at this point in the game I don't recommend going any further.
 Head back to town and go check out the Mad God's Temple, if you're ready for it.
 You'll come back here eventually once you're ready to break into [Mangar's Tower](#mangars-tower-and-endgame), but that won't be for a long while.

-There are actually two ways down to Level Three; the one I mentioned above is at (05,21) and it drops you nowhere special, but if you're just here to grind and explore it might be a better choice.
+There are actually two ways down to Level Three; the one I mentioned above is at (05,21) and it drops you nowhere special, but if you're here to explore it might be a better choice.
 Crossing that Dark patch is annoying, though.
 The other one, at (21,11) where *The Fast Way* directs you, drops you closer to the exit from Level Three.

 #### Sewers, Level 3

+*The Fast Way:* 2W 3N 1W (x) 2N 1W

+(On most implementations, cast *C3:LEVI* and hit `E` to levitate up through a hole in the ceiling.)

+The east side of this map features a grid of similar 2x2 rooms that are designed to confuse and contain a pair of teleport traps just to make your life harder.
+If you've got a high-level party and are heading for Mangar's Tower, *The Fast Way* will get you to the long staircase up at (17,16) with a minimum of fuss.

+If you're here to explore or make maps, I'll say this: on my map-drawing playthrough, I ground my way through the Sewers until I'd touched every square on all four levels and wound up with 13th level characters that were ready for a class change.
+You won't need to go that far before you take on the Temple, but it's a nice checkpoint.

+The western side of the map has plenty of opportunities for grinding and one area of Darkness, but only one real hint:

+- (07,13) "The hand of time writes and cannot erase."
+An interesting saying, but not a useful one.
+- (05,00) "Seek the snare from behind the scenes."
+You'll get some more hints about the Spectre Snare later in the game; this one hints at the fact that it's in the room *behind* Mangar, which can actually be reached before you fight him if you try hard enough.

+Actually, you should consider taking Mangar's stairs up to Skara Brae even if you aren't actually heading there next.
+It drops you inside his gates, but you can *exit* the tower gates without a problem and you may not need to fight off the Guardian Statues if you approach from this side.

 ### Temple of the Mad God

+In the Gran Plaz that dominates the center of Skara Brae there are four Temples, one along each side.
+If you're clever and have been writing down every clue verbatim, you might notice that the Temple on the east side of the Plaz is dedicated to "the Mad God".
+Furthermore, if you speak to the priests there, they'll ask you for the name of "the Mad One".
+Put all of that together with the lengthy clue you found in the Sewers and the correct answer is `TARJAN`.

+Your goal here is to grind up to the *second* class change, but the XP should flow a lot faster than it did in the Sewers, and Level V loot starts to get into some useful stuff.
+(Don't sleep on the fact that Mithril Scale can be used by casters!)
+If you skipped through the Sewers pretty quickly, you're probably around level 9.
+If your front line has around 150 HP and your casters have level 4 spells, you'll probably be okay, but be careful.
+If you cleaned out the Sewers and got your first class change already, Catacombs Level One should be a snap and you're probably ready for the lower levels.

+Unfortunately, Wizards get all the good anti-undead spells, which would really come in handy because there are a *lot* of undead here, especially on Level Three, and many of them have special attacks.
+But you can't get Wizard spells until the second class change at the earliest.

+#### Catacombs, Level 1

+Take care if you're underpowered — you're likely to draw some large groups of casters, and even the Magicians you find down here will do some serious damage with *M3:STFL* or similar.
+Wights can +`OLD` and so can Ghouls (which are out-of-depth special encounters), so you're pretty likely to get Aged a lot, which will probably knock a couple of points off your AC as it drops all of your [primary attributes](#primary-attributes) down to 1.
+And it's expensive to cure.
+And you can only cure it at a Temple.

+- (03,12) 66 Skeletons, ~1200 XP
+- (18,09) 28 Zombies, ~2400 XP
+- (21,10) inside the Burial Chamber, 45 Zombies, ~3800 XP

+#### Catacombs, Level 2

+#### Catacombs, Level 3

 ### Harkyn's Castle and Kylearan's Tower